grafana/alloy/docs/sources/reference/components/otelcol/otelcol.exporter.logging.md

 ## Example

-This example scrapes prometheus unix metrics and writes them to the console:
+This example receives OTLP metrics, logs, and traces and writes them to the console:

 ```alloy
 otelcol.receiver.otlp "default" {